Skip to main content

 • ExampleDashboards-Infrastructure

-// create the dynamic dashboard factory.
+# create the dynamic dashboard factory.

-const factory = new DynamicDashboardFactory(stack, "DynamicDashboards", {
+factory = DynamicDashboardFactory(stack, "DynamicDashboards",

-name: "Infrastructure",
+"name": "Infrastructure",

-range: Duration.hours(3),
+"range": Duration.hours(3),

-periodOverride: PeriodOverride.AUTO,
+"period_override": PeriodOverride.AUTO,

-renderingPreference: DashboardRenderingPreference.BITMAP_ONLY
+"rendering_preference": DashboardRenderingPreference.BITMAP_ONLY

 Create IDynamicDashboardSegment implementations